 Creekside Wilderness Marred by Fire

-They were later convicted of leaving unattended fire, assigned community service and charged $3.7 million in restitution.
+They were later convicted of leaving unattended fire, assigned community service, and charged $3.7 million in restitution.

-Our 3-day visit in August 2017 was overshadowed by effects of the half-million acre Wallow Fire: blackened trees and down logs to crawl over, slow going on a washed-out creek with eroded side slope sections, hacking through post-fire brambles and almost non-existent ridge trail through moonscape on the wilderness’ southern border along the Mogollon Rim.
+Our three-day visit in August 2017 was overshadowed by effects of the half-million-acre Wallow Fire: blackened trees and downed logs to crawl over, slow going on a washed out creek with eroded side slope sections, hacking through post-fire brambles, and almost non-existent ridge trail through moonscape on wilderness’s southern border along the Mogollon Rim.
+Bear Wallow Creek Trail had been cut out, perhaps after the fire, and was good the first couple of miles but soon deteriorated.

 Remnant ponderosa and Douglas fir along the creek indicated backpackers before the fire found cool forest hiking on a gentle path.